Education

 What’s at Stake

-For adults and adolescents who have not had access to formal school or who left school early, few or no educational resources exist to help them understand and navigate the challenges they face.
+For adults and youth who have not had access to formal school or who left school early, few or no educational resources exist to help them understand and navigate the challenges they face.

 For those where formal school is an option, school facilities are often inadequate and located at great distances from communities.
 Many families still prioritize sending boys to school, keeping girls at home to help with housework, agriculture, and looking after other siblings.